 By default, the list of markdowns is organized by sailing date, but you can also sort the list by departure port, number of nights, ship rating, price, or percentage off.
 They also tell you whether or not proof of vaccination is required.

-Here’s one amazing Alaska cruise deal I saw on the 90-day ticker in September 2022:
+Here’s one amazing Alaska cruise deal we found recently on the 90-day ticker:

 TIP: Sign up for the free Vacations To Go Cruise Newsletter to get the deals sent to your email inbox every week.